freenas/freenas-docs/userguide/network.rst

 The parent interface of a VLAN must be up, but it can either have an IP address or be unconfigured, depending upon the requirements of the VLAN configuration.
 This makes it difficult for the GUI to do the right thing without trampling the configuration.
-To remedy this, after adding the VLAN, go to
+To remedy this, add the VLAN, then select
 :menuselection:`Network --> Interfaces --> Add Interface`.
-Select the parent interface from the :guilabel:`NIC` drop-down menu and in the :guilabel:`Options` field, type :command:`up`.
+Choose the parent interface from the :guilabel:`NIC` drop-down menu and in the :guilabel:`Options` field, type :command:`up`.
 This will bring up the parent interface.
 If an IP address is required, it can be configured using the rest of the options in the :guilabel:`Add Interface` screen.

 #ifdef freenas
-.. warning:: Creating a vlan will cause network connectivity to be interrupted.
+.. warning:: Creating a VLAN causes an interruption to network connectivity.
+The GUI provides a warning about this interruption.
 #endif freenas
 #ifdef truenas
 .. warning:: Creating a vlan will cause network connectivity to be